arthur7373/linux-training/level2/2-5-SSH.md

 OpenSSH provides the possibility to restrict access for specific user and/or specific IP addresses.

 SSH allows you to restrict users and groups by host or IP address.
-There are four different directives you can use in your `sshd_config` file (they are evaluated in this order):
+There are four different directives you can use in your `/etc/ssh/sshd_config` file (they are evaluated in this order):

 ```bash
 DenyUsers